kumbulanit/t-sql/tech company/untitled/Presentations/Module5_Theory_Presentation.md

     FirstName,
     LastName,
     Department,
-    Salary,
+    BaseSalary,
     ROW_NUMBER() OVER (
         PARTITION BY Department
-        ORDER BY Salary DESC
+        ORDER BY BaseSalary DESC
     ) AS DeptSalaryRank
 FROM Employees
 ```